 Our 20+ million item collection, which ranges from popular fiction to rare books, manuscripts, and artwork, positions us as one of the premier research institutions in the nation and the world.

-As stewards of our city and nation's past and future, BPL preserves invaluable cultural artifacts through its research and special collections while delivering forward-thinking initiatives to ensure our collective memories. identities, and cultures will be assets that belong to every generation.
+As stewards of our city and nation's past and future, BPL preserves invaluable cultural artifacts while delivering forward-thinking initiatives to ensure our collective memories, identities, and cultures will be assets that belong to every generation.